microsoft/bonsai-cstr/README.md

 rate increases.
 The reactor dynamics are modeled in Simulink.
 The controlled variables (states) are the residual concentration  and the reactor temperature , and the manipulated variable (action) is the temperature of the coolant circulating in the reactor's cooling jacket.

+Comparison of Bonsai brain against adaptive PI controller with and without stochastic noise on sensors in [results.pdf](results.pdf)

 ![CSTR Schematic](img/cstr_diagram.jpg)